tanzu-end-to-end/tanzify-reference-live/README.md

 | Spring Cloud Gateway  |
 | SSO |

 **Note:** Not all versions of tiles have been tested, so your mileage may vary.
+Take a look the https://github.com/abhinavrau/tanzify-infrastructure/tree/master/tile-install-configure/configuration to see supported tile configs.

 <!-- GETTING STARTED -->
 ## Getting Started